Approval-Based Committee Voting under Incomplete Information: Computing Necessary Committees

 Recall that there exists an integer $t$ such that $w(x) = 0$ for every $x < t$ and $w(x) = 1$ for every $x \geq t$.
 Given a size-$k$ set of candidates $W$, we construct a completion $\A$ in a similar way to the proof of Theorem~\ref{thm:linearPoscomkThiele1Weight}.
 Let $v$ be a voter, we have three sets $\top(v), \middle(v), \bottom(v)$ and a linear order $c_{i_1} \succ \dots \succ c_{i_q}$ over the candidates in $\middle(v)$.
 If $|\top(v) \cap W| \geq t$ or $|(\top(v) \cup \middle(v)) \cap W| < t$, then define $\middle_\A(v) = \emptyset$.
 Otherwise, $|\top(v) \cap W| < t$ and $|(\top(v) \cup \middle(v)) \cap W| \geq t$.
 Let $j$ be the minimal index such that $|(\top(v) \cup \set{c_{i_1}, \dots, c_{i_j}}) \cap W| \geq t$, define $\middle_\A(v) = \set{c_{i_1}, \dots, c_{i_j}}$.

 We show that $W$ defeats $c$ in $\A$ if and only if there exists a completion where $W$ defeats $c$.
-One direction is trivial.
-For the other direction, assume that $W$ defeats $c$ in some completion $\A'$.
+Assume that $W$ defeats $c$ in some completion $\A'$.
 As in the proof of \Cref{thm:linearPoscomkThiele1Weight}, we can perform changes that transform $\A'$ to $\A$, while maintaining the property that $W$ defeats $c$.
 We can deduce that $W$ defeats $c$ in $\A$. \end{proof}